The Aviation Law Review: Argentina

 Moral damages are generally awarded in most liability cases even in cases of delayed arrival at destination.
 There are no provisions in relation to condolence money.

-As from 28 May 2019, as per ANAC Resolution No. 368/2019, during a 45-day period, the draft of the new regulation that will be applicable to drones had been opened to receive opinions from any interested party willing to participate and cooperate in the final version of the regulation.
+As from 28 May 2019, as per ANAC Resolution No. 368/2019, during a 45-day period, the draft of the new regulation that will be applicable to drones was opened to receive opinions from any interested party willing to participate and cooperate in the final version of the regulation.

 The year in review

-In case No. 2649/2017, Aidelman, Aylen v.
-El Al Israel Ltd, the Federal Civil and Commercial Courts of Appeals confirmed, on 30 May 2019, the decision held by the lower court.
+In Aidelman, Aylen v.
+El Al Israel Ltd,17 the Federal Civil and Commercial Court of Appeals confirmed, on 30 May 2019, the decision held by the lower court.
 This had held that Argentina could not be considered as the appropriate jurisdiction since it could not be included in any of the possibilities described in Article 33 of the Montreal Convention.
 The carriage agreement was issued and paid through the internet via a website located in Israel to fly from France to Israel.
 El Al Israel Ltd had both its domicile and principal place of business in Israel.
-Both parties appealed the decision held by the First Instance Court.
+Both parties appealed the decision held by the first instance court.
 The plaintiff argued that the defendant air carrier had a branch office in Argentina highlighting the fact that the air carrier had a local place of business through which the contract had been made pursuant to Article 33 of the Montreal Convention and the ticket was paid with a local credit card.
-The Federal Civil and Commercial Court of Appeals rejected plaintiff's argument on the grounds that Article 33 has not established that the location of the finance entity that issued the credit card used to pay for the ticket through the internet could be admitted to establish the jurisdiction.
-The Federal Civil and Commercial Court of Appeals further clarified that the foro actoris (consumer's usual domicile or residence) has not been indicated to establish jurisdiction.
+The Federal Civil and Commercial Court of Appeals rejected the plaintiff's argument on the grounds that Article 33 has not established that the location of the finance entity that issued the credit card used to pay for the ticket through the internet could be admitted to establish the jurisdiction.
+The Federal Civil and Commercial Court of Appeals further clarified that the foro actoris (consumer's usual domicile or residence) had not been indicated to establish jurisdiction.

-Air carriers should act as collection agents.15 To this end, collection of this tax should be made upon collection of the ticket price, and for payment in instalments, the tax should be completely collected with the first payment being it clearly described in the ticket.16 The chargeable amount would be 30 per cent upon the price net of taxes and fees of each operation.17
+Air carriers should act as collection agents.19 To this end, collection of this tax should be made upon collection of the ticket price or, for payment in instalments, the tax should be completely collected with the first payment, being clearly described in the ticket.20 The chargeable amount would be 30 per cent upon the price net of taxes and fees of each operation.21

-On 27 April 2020, Resolutions No. 143 and 144 issued by the ANAC were published in the Official Gazette.
-Resolution No. 143/2020 stated that due to the sanitary emergency caused by covid-19, the air carriers could only commercialise air transport services for passengers from, to, or within the national territory as long as they have been formally authorised by the Argentine Civil Aviation Administration pursuant to applicable procedure in accordance with ANAC Resolution No. 100/2020 established for special services or any regulation that could be published in the future.18 Promotion and commercialisation of regular (scheduled) or non-regular (non-scheduled) services in violation of Section 1 would be penalised pursuant to Executive Order No. 326/82.19 This measure shall be enforced immediately.20 ANAC Resolution No. 144/2020 stated that flights would be authorised as from 1 September 2020.
+On 27 April 2020, Resolutions Nos.
+143 and 144 issued by ANAC were published in the Official Gazette.
+Resolution No. 143/2020 states that, due to the sanitary emergency caused by covid-19, air carriers could only commercialise air transport services for passengers from, to or within the national territory as long as they have been formally authorised by the Argentine Civil Aviation Administration pursuant to the applicable procedure in accordance with ANAC Resolution No. 100/2020 established for special services or any regulation that could be published in the future.22 The promotion and commercialisation of regular (scheduled) or non-regular (non-scheduled) services in violation of Section 1 would be penalised pursuant to Executive Order No. 326/82.23 This measure shall be enforced immediately.24 ANAC Resolution No. 144/2020 states that flights would be authorised as from 1 September 2020.

 1 Ana Luisa Gondar is a legal counsel at Gondar & Asociados.